agt25/e28/p2/README.md

 3. Explore aka 'ExplorePage.vue'

 ## SFC summary
-1. CoffeePod.vue; presents a neomorphic-like "iPod" player which plays the current track.
+1. CoffeePod.vue; presents a neumorphic-like "iPod" player which plays the current track.
 2. LikedTrackDisplay.vue; presents a liked track object via its album cover, track name, and track artist(s).
 3. AboutSection.vue; pops a up a brief "about this app" section.